peter-duongGHub/t1a1-workbook/readme.md

 #### What is Web Development Markup Language?
 Web Development Markup Language is one of many languages in web development used to structurally present text, images and/or links in a web document, it enables the previously mentioned content to be rendered in a specified way. <!-- Web Development Markup Language also allows annotating comments which will not render but is useful for any viewer to further understand the structure/meaning of a web document or intention of the web developer who created the web document. -->

+### Explain
 #### How does Web Development Markup Language work?
-Web Development Markup Language uses either tags or code providing instructions to a computer on how certain elements should be displayed & structured on a web document.
-Tags and code may be written in a simple text editor such as notepad, microsoft word, visual studio code to name a few, and converted into a web development markup language format before rendering on a web page.
+Web Development Markup Language uses either tags or code around or between text, providing instructions to a computer on how certain elements should be displayed & structured on a web document.
+Text, tags and code may be written in a simple text editor such as notepad, microsoft word, visual studio code to name a few, and converted into a web development markup language format before rendering on a web page.
 Each markup language has certain rules to distinguish between text and the tags or codes necessary to implement web document structuring, this is called syntax.
-The web development markup language is parsed onto a web browser.
+The web development markup language is parsed by a web browser.

 #### Example Web Development Markup Language